 Do you use mortgages?

-The ability to claim the entirety of your mortgage interest as operating expenses (once the new rules take hold) will be a major argument for using a company for higher-rate taxpayers.
+The ability to claim the entirety of your mortgage interest as operating expenses will be a major argument for using a company for higher-rate taxpayers.

 Who are you buying properties for?

 Initially of course it’s yourself, but what’s your exit strategy – do you plan to sell them off to finance your expensive cruise habit in your later years, or is it important that you pass your portfolio on to your children or grandchildren?